rhalbersma/dctl/README.md

 The DCTL provides a series of C++ templates to define the board geometry and game rules of draughts variants.
 With these templates, one can read and write draughts positions from so-called FEN strings using [Portable Draughts Notation](http://www.10x10.dse.nl/pdn/introduction.html).
 Once a position variable has been initalized with such a FEN string, the DCTL provides template functions to analyze them using a search algorithm, which is supported by the usual infrastructure of a move generator, evaluation function and hash table.

 The DCTL does not yet provide a fully functioning game engine that can be plugged into a GUI.
+It is currently not possible to play a game against a program based on the DCTL.
 Support for such functionality is being planned.

 Requirements
 ============